Community Support Strong For Officer Michael Sulerud, Butler Police Chief Says

 BUTLER, Pa.
 (KDKA) — It’s been three days since a Butler police officer was injured after being stabbed multiple times in a struggle with a man he shot and killed.

-On Thursday, Butler City Council approved full disability benefits for Police Officer Michael Sulerud.READ MORE: Canon-McMillan School District Parents Take Legal Action To Make Masks Mandatory
+On Thursday, Butler City Council approved full disability benefits for Police Officer Michael Sulerud.READ MORE: Butler Italian Festival Kicks Off This Weekend

 Butler Police Chief Bob O’Neill did not talk about the altercation, but told KDKA’s Jennifer Borrasso that Sulerud “handled himself perfectly that day.”